- HubPages Tutorials and Community

 Mobile preview is available by clicking “Mobile Preview” under the “Preview” tab when editing your hub.

-I go into more detail about creating mobile friendly hubs in: “How to Increase Google Traffic from Smartphones”
+I go into more detail about creating mobile friendly hubs in: "Why You Need to Make Your Hubs Mobile-Friendly"

 Global Comments Review